Chart Color Schemes

 Infrastructure

-Maylands has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally
+Maylands has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 26 projects likely affecting the region.
-Notable initiatives include Maylands Town Centre Revitalisation, Infrastructure Development Fund Apartments, Maylands Lakes Environmental Restoration Masterplan, and Lyric on Eighth.
-The following details projects of greatest relevance.
+AreaSearch has identified 26 projects that may affect this area.
+Notable ones include Maylands Town Centre Revitalisation, Maylands Lakes Environmental Restoration Masterplan, Lyric on Eighth, and Lyric Theatre Residences (43-53 Eighth Avenue).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.